mapzen/presentations/07-2017-SPUR-Transit-Design/transit-maps.md

 Maps of the routes for San Francisco Municipal Transit Agency exist, but these show the entire transit system.
 What if you are only interested in the transit stops and routes near SPUR?
 You can make your own map by choosing only the data you want to show.

-To make a truly custom transit map, use the URLs of your queries or GeoJSON files from Mobility Explorer and copy them into an external mapping app.
+To make a truly custom transit map, use the URLs of your queries or GeoJSON files from Mobility Explorer and copy them into an external mapping app, such as [Tangram Play](https://mapzen.com/tangram/play/).

-One mapping app you can use is [Tangram Play](https://mapzen.com/tangram/play/), which is an interactive text editor for Mapzen’s [Tangram](https://mapzen.com/products/tangram/) map engine.
+In this exercise, you will be introduced to how you could make your own transit map with Tangram Play, which is an interactive text editor for Mapzen’s [Tangram](https://mapzen.com/products/tangram/) map engine.

 Tangram uses a human-readable format called `.yaml` to organize all the styling elements needed to draw a map.
 This file specifies the source of the data, which layers from that source to display on the map, and rules about how to draw those layers, such as color and line thickness.

 With Tangram Play, you can write and edit map styles and preview the changes live in the web browser.
 Tangram Play has two main interface components: the map preview and the editing pane.
 The map preview will show any changes made by writing in the editing pane on the fly.

 ## Make a custom transit map

-In this exercise, you will open a map with route lines and a transit stop near SPUR.
+In this exercise, you will open a map in Tangram Play with route lines and a transit stop near SPUR.

 1. Copy `goo.gl/9immhW` and paste it into the address bar of a new browser tab.
 This is a shortened link to a Tangram Play map, which opens to display a basemap with several transit-related layers.
   ![Transit map in Tangram Play](images/overview-map.png)
 2. Click `Inspect` on the toolbar at the top to enable a mode where you can get attributes about the features you click.
   ![Inspect mode in Tangram Play](images/mobility-explorer-tangram-play-inspect.png)
 3. Hover over features on the map, and click the point line to see details about it in a pop-up.
 If you scroll through the list, you see the properties from the Transitland entity.
   ![Inspect mode in Tangram Play](images/inspect-stop.png)
 4. Click `Inspect` again to turn off this mode.

 ## Modify the transit route and stop map symbols